What Are the Average Tenant Screening Costs?

 Landlords in Areas of Differing Risk

-However, it may become even more important in these cases to do thorough screening because of the likelihood of violent crimes or checkered eviction histories.
-Perhaps the person with the least bad criminal record is the best tenant for your area.
+Some may see this as a reason to not order any screening reports.
+However, it’s even more important to do thorough screening in these situations.
+With the likelihood of violent crimes or checkered eviction histories perhaps selecting the person with the least bad criminal record is the best tenant for your area.

 note

-Some areas, like Oakland, don’t allow for landlords to pull criminal background checks at all.
+Some areas, like Oakland, don’t allow landlords to pull criminal background checks at all.
 Be sure to know the local regulations before you begin ordering/gathering reports.

 Landlords of Luxury Units vs Inexpensive Units